"Creativity takes courage.”

 MAG Annual Show

-THE ARTISIT: From a very young age my instinct was to draw.
-However, despite taking numerous art courses over the years, a more accurate description of me is that I am a self-taught artist.
+From a very young age Stephens's instinct was to draw.
+However, despite taking numerous art courses over the years, she describes herself as a self-taught artist.

-In all, I've been painting for over 35 years yet remain open to learn new techniques and to find ways to improve.
-That said, my style is in a constant state of development.
-I studied the works of the old masters as well as contemporary artists but am especially drawn to the “blurry” world view of Impressionists like Monet, Cezanne and Renoir.
-French as well as American Impressionist have certainly influenced me.
-To be honest though, I find my style is mostly dictated by the subject matter.
+Stephens has attended numerous workshops and has studied the works of masters as well as contemporary artists.
+She is especially drawn to the “blurry” world view of Impressionists like Monet, Cezanne, and Renoir.
+French, as well as American Impressionism, has certainly influenced her.
+She finds her style is mostly dictated by the subject matter.
 Sometimes, a piece yearns to reflect precise details.
-At other times, I let the pallet knife dictate the unpredictable strokes and color combinations as in a couple of my recent my paintings, Sun Flowers and Gold Fish.
+At other times, she lets the pallet knife dictate the unpredictable strokes and color combinations.